 On February 28, 2006, our Board of Directors approved a stock repurchase program.
 The program authorizes us to repurchase up to 8,000,000 common shares from time-to-time, based upon prevailing market conditions.
 During the fiscal year ended January 31, 2007, we repurchased and subsequently retired 1,220,000 shares at a cost of approximately \$21 million.
-No shares were repurchased during fiscal 2008 or fiscal 2009.
+No shares have been repurchased since fiscal 2007.

-On December 11, 2007, we renewed and amended our line of credit facility with Wachovia Bank, National Association (the "Line").
+On September 21, 2009, we amended our renewed and amended line of credit facility with Wachovia Bank, National Association (the "Line").
+This amendment adds additional subsidiary borrowers and adds certain additional subsidiary guarantors.
 The Line is a three-year revolving credit facility with an accordion feature allowing an increase in available credit up to \$100.0 million at our discretion, subject to a seven day request period.
-As of January 31, 2009, the credit limit under the Line was \$60.0 million.
+As of January 31, 2010, the credit limit under the Line was \$60.0 million.
 The Line contains a sub-limit for borrowings by our European subsidiaries that are guaranteed by us.
 Cash advances bear interest at LIBOR plus 0.50% to 1.60% based on our achievement of prescribed adjusted debt ratios.
 The Line subjects us to various restrictive covenants, including maintenance of certain financial ratios and covenants such as fixed charge coverage and adjusted debt.
 The covenants also include limitations on our capital expenditures, ability to repurchase shares and the payment of cash dividends.
-As of January 31, 2009, there were no borrowings under the Line.
-Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$35.1 million as of January 31, 2009.
-The available credit, including the accordion feature under the Line was \$64.9 million as of January 31, 2009.
+As of January 31, 2010 we were in compliance with all covenants under the Line.
+As of January 31, 2010, there were no borrowings under the Line.
+Outstanding letters of credit and stand-by letters of credit under the Line totaled approximately \$36.3 million as of January 31, 2010.
+The available credit, including the accordion feature under the Line was \$63.7 million as of January 31, 2010.
 We believe the renewed Line will satisfy our letter of credit needs through fiscal 2011.
+We plan to renew the line during fiscal 2011 and expect the renewal will satisfy our credit needs through fiscal 2011 and the foreseeable future.
 Wachovia Bank, National Association was acquired by Wells Fargo, effective January 1, 2009.
-The Wells Fargo acquisition does not affect the original line agreement.
+The Wells Fargo acquisition did not affect the original line agreement.

 We have entered into agreements that create contractual obligations and commercial commitments.
 These obligations and commitments will have an impact on future liquidity and the availability of capital resources.
 Accumulated cash and future cash from operations, as well as available credit under our line of credit facility, are expected to fund such obligations and commitments.
-The tables noted below present a summary of these obligations and commitments as of January 31, 2009:
+The tables noted below present a summary of these obligations and commitments as of January 31, 2010: